 Policy Limits Can Affect How Much Coverage You Receive

 If you opted for the state minimums, it might not be enough to repair your vehicle.
-In most cases, cars are totaled after a hurricane, especially those complete submerged and full of sludge or those seen flying through houses.
+In most cases, cars are totaled after a hurricane, especially those completely submerged and full of sludge or those seen flying through houses.

 Also, realize that your vehicle coverage is based on the market value of your car.
 Therefore, if you purchased a brand-new vehicle and you are underwater, you may have a few thousand out-of-pocket to pay – in addition to any applicable deductibles.

-Do Not Forget about Collision
+Do Not Forget about Collision Coverage

-Warning: Premiums Likely to Rise after a Claim
+Warning: Premiums Likely to Rise After a Claim

 More so, if you file multiple claims per year for hurricane damage, your premium will continue to rise.
 You may also pay a higher premium if you live in a hurricane-prone zone.

 You also have companies that will not raise your premium for your first claim.
-Therefore, do not assume that you will pay more after a single incident.
+Therefore, do not assume you will pay more after a single incident.

 After the hurricane and you have had time to assess your home, you may turn to your vehicle (if you can find it).
 Once your vehicle is located, and you have estimates on the damage, contact your insurer and let them know that it was damaged in the recent hurricane.